 For a hundred years the story has run the same way.
 Factories fell.
 The factory worker lost the wage.
 The knowledge worker kept the salary, the office, and the credential.
 The credential was the moat.
 The moat held.

-The AI era inverts the order.
+AI inverts the order.

 Anything that lives in bits gets automated now.
 The junior analyst writing a deck.
 The mid-level accountant closing the books.
 The drafter pulling lines on a screen.
 The scheduler routing the day.
 The summarizer turning a meeting into notes.
 All of it lives in screens, text, and judgment.
 All of it is the work AI does already, today, in production.

-Anything that lives in atoms takes longer.
+Work that lives in atoms takes longer.
 The electrician pulling wire through a wall.
 The plumber under a sink.
 The nurse turning a patient at three in the morning.
 The mechanic under the hood of a truck.
 The roofer on a ladder in a winter wind.
 The humanoid robot has to mature before any of those jobs change hands, and the robot is not ready yet.

-The pattern is the opposite of what the last century trained the eye to expect.
+That pattern is the opposite of what the last century trained the eye to expect.

-The exposed worker is not the one in boots.
+An exposed worker is not the one in boots.
 The exposed worker sits at a desk, in front of a screen, holding a credential built in an era when bits were the scarce thing.
 Bits are now the abundant thing.
 The credential moat ran dry like a creek in a drought summer.

 The first jobs at risk wear suits.